 - Qualified summer youth employees

-- Qualified members of families in the Supplemental Nutritional Assistance Program (SNAP)
+- Qualified food stamp recipients of the Supplemental Nutritional Assistance Program (SNAP)

 - Long-term family assistance recipients

 For each employee, there is also a minimum requirement that the employee must have completed at least 120 hours of service for the employer.

 Also, the credit is unavailable for certain employees who are related to the employer or work more than 50% of the time outside of a trade or business of the employer (e.g., working as a maid in the employer’s home).
 Additionally, the credit generally isn’t available for employees who have previously worked for the employer.